 Fully automated machine translation with a professional human review.
-Fixed price 5 EUR per 100 words of any source text (0.05 EUR/word).

 The easy model: For quick jobs and tight budgets, hire a professional editor to review a machine-translated version of your documents.
 We use DeepL to get a baseline translation, then an experienced human editor thoroughly reviews the resulting text to match your requirements.

-Our regular fee is 5 EUR for 100 words of translatable text in the source documents (0.05 EUR/word).
+Our regular fee is at most 5 EUR for 100 words of translatable text in the source documents (0.05 EUR/word).
 Not only is this an incredibly low price, it’s a fixed rate: Your costs are the same for any type of text.

 So what do you get in return?
 First we put your text through DeepL, one of the best and most innovative machine translators available today.
 This gives us a baseline translation of your content in the German/English language pair.